rubzip/FilmAffinity-s-lists-platforms/README.md

 # FilmAffinity's lists

-FA does't show in what platform you can watch movies from a FA's list.
+FA does't show in what platforms you can watch movies from a FA's list.

 I have made my own solution using webscrapping.